 What happened:

 On Thursday, April 16, 2026, the U.S. Senate passed H.J.
 Res.
-140, a devastating bill that will undo protections for the Boundary Waters.
-The vote passed by 51-49.
-This legislation will pave the way for Twin Metals, a Chilean-owned company, to proceed with its mining leases to build a copper mine on Birch Lake near the Boundary Waters Canoe Area Wilderness.
+140, a devastating bill that overturns protections for the Boundary Waters watershed.
+The vote passed 50-49.
+This legislation will grant mineral leasing in the headwaters of the Wilderness, meaning Twin Metals, a Chilean-owned company, could proceed with its efforts to build a copper mine on Birch Lake near the Boundary Waters Canoe Area Wilderness.

 What this means:

 H.J.
 Res.
-140 will revoke a 20-year mining ban (also known as a mineral withdrawal or Public Land Order) in the Boundary Waters watershed.
-It will also prevent future administrations from using the same safeguards on the Boundary Waters.
-Not to mention, it sets a dangerous precedent for rolling back protections on other public land using the Congressional Review Act.
+140 revokes a 20-year mining ban (also known as a mineral withdrawal or Public Land Order) in the Boundary Waters watershed.
+It also prevents future administrations from implementing the same safeguards on the Boundary Waters.
+Not to mention, it sets a dangerous precedent for rolling back protections on other public land using the Congressional Review Act, which has never before been used to challenge a mining ban.
 This is grim news for Canoe Country and America’s public lands.

 To be clear, this does not allow a mine in the Boundary Waters.
-But it does pave the way for mining in the same watershed, just a few miles from its border.
-Pollution from this mine would flow directly into the Wilderness, impacting all downstream landscapes, including Quetico Provincial Park and Voyageurs National Park.
+But it does reopen the same watershed to toxic copper mining, just a few miles from its border.
+Pollution from this mine would flow directly into the Wilderness, impacting all downstream landscapes, including Voyageurs National Park Canada's Quetico Provincial Park.

 This is a dark time for the Boundary Waters and a warning call for public lands nationwide.
 By advancing H.J.
 Res.
 140, the Senate has set a dangerous precedent that could open the door to rolling back protections for protected landscapes across the country.